 This post deals with the newer Vox wah models.
-For a long time, Vox stuck to the circuit board layout of the ”old” Crybaby, and since there are already several sites out there that covers those, I haven’t bothered writing any instructions for them.
-Here’s a link to one of the best ones (go to ”DIY resources” and click the circuit board that matches yours), if you have an old Dunlop or Vox V846/847.
+For a long time, Vox stuck to the circuit board layout of the “old” Crybaby, and since there are already several sites out there that covers those, I haven’t bothered writing any instructions for them.
+Here’s a link to one of the best ones (go to “DIY resources” and click the circuit board that matches yours), if you have an old Dunlop or Vox V846/847.
 However, Vox decided to outsource the production to China (Dunlop built the earlier models for them in the USA) and rather than go with the old simpler circuit, they added a whole bunch of components.
-Apparently they wanted to closer emulate an original ”Clyde McCoy” wah, and in doing so added – among other things – three small inductors in various parts of the circuit.
-They also included an adapter jack and the same buffer stage as found in the Dunlop GCB-95.
-Sadly, they didn’t think it’d be a good idea to include true bypass in the upgrades (which would have made the buffer stage redundant)…
+Apparently they wanted to closer emulate an original “Clyde McCoy” wah, and in doing so added – among other things – three small inductors in various parts of the circuit.
+They also included an adapter jack and the same buffer stage as found in the Dunlop GCB-95 (a quite sharp step away from the original “Clyde McCoy”, circuit-wise).
+Sadly, they didn’t think it’d be a good idea to include true bypass in the upgrades, which would have made the buffer stage redundant…

-You can click the images for larger versions.
-The pics were sent to me by a V847-A user who had found links to them in a review on Harmony Central.
+The pics used in this article were sent to me by a V847-A user who had found links to them in a review on Harmony Central.
 Of course, I’d love to give credit where credit’s due, so whoever you are – thanks!
 And of course, if you’d like a more thorough mention here, or if you’d like me to stop leeching and take my own damn pics, just let me know.

-You now have all the connections needed, and can start removing the stock switch.
+You now have all the connections needed, and can start removing the stock switch to install the new one.
 The wires are as follows:

 - Brown: main input